projectunic0rn/pub/content/blog/2019-20-21-hello-world/index.md

 Welcome unicorn!

-Thank you for you interest in this project.
-To get started publishing blog posts, fixing issues or add features, please read first the the instructions below.
+Thank you for your interest in this project.
+To get started publishing blog posts, fixing issues or adding new features, please read first the the instructions below.

 > **WARNING**: This information may be outdated and some links may be broken.
-> Please see the original [Contributing Guide on Pub's repository][pub_repo]
+> Please see the original [Contributing Guide on Pub's repository][pub_repo] for
+> the most recent version

 ## Creating blog contents